Critter Science

 • No Comments

 Reindeer (aka caribou), contrary to popular legend do not fly, have red noses, nor do they carry Santa’s sleigh through the skies.
 That doesn’t mean they aren’t still cool… literally!
 Hey, they live way up north where it’s always chilly.
-Read more and you’ll also learn a little known but interesting gender-based fact as well.
+Even though they number an estimated 2.8+ million strong, these critters are listed as Vulnerable, and their populations are decreasing.
+This is due to habitat destruction, human interference, invasive species, and disease.

 First the Stats…